Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Conduct and Responsibilities

-KHSC-KansasCOM requires all students to be responsible individuals who possess the highest standards of integrity, honesty, and personal conduct.
-These traits are pre-requisites to independent learning, professional development, the successful performance of academic and clinical assignments, and the conduct of one's personal life.
-Accordingly, students are expected to adhere to a standard of behavior consistent with KHSC-KansasCOM's high standards both on and off campus.
+KHSU-KansasCOM requires all students to be responsible individuals who possess the highest standards of integrity, honesty, and personal conduct.
+These traits are pre-requisites to independent learning, professional development, the successful performance of academic and clinical assignments, and the conduct of one’s personal life.
+Accordingly, students are expected to adhere to a standard of behavior consistent with KHSU-KansasCOM’s high standards both on and off campus.
 Compliance with institutional policies, rules, and regulations, in addition to city, state, and federal laws, is required of all students.

 Professional Code of Conduct